Particular/docs.particular.net/samples/logging/notifications/sample.md

 ## Introduction

-This sample shows how to use the notification API to capture the following:
+This sample shows how to use the recoverability [error notifications](/nservicebus/recoverability/subscribing-to-error-notifications.md) to capture the following:

  * When a [Immediate Retry](/nservicebus/recoverability/#immediate-retries) occurs.
  * When a [Delayed Retry](/nservicebus/recoverability/#delayed-retries) occurs.